We know they are cute. But they could also be hijackers…

 Many times rats get attracted to the car just because it was parked very close to their territory.
 Rats are creatures which make colonies and mark their own territories.
-If your car was parked in their territory with high frequency of rodent activity, then it’s not exactly their fault.
+If your car was parked in their territory with a high frequency of rodent activity, then it’s not exactly their fault.

 Image credit: Alan Stanton

 A good example of this is parking your car alongside a footpath over a drain for long durations.
 It’s like an open invitation to them.
 So, avoid parking your car near drains and vacant lands with rat holes for long duration especially overnight.
-Many species of rats are generally nocturnal and they come out of their hideouts during night in search of food and safe shelters.
+Many species of rats are generally nocturnal and they come out of their hideouts during the night in search of food and safe shelters.
 And what else could be safer than your car?

-4. Garbage around parking lot
+4. Garbage around the parking lot